coffee2code/text-replace/readme.txt

 = () =
 * New: Ensure longer, more precise link strings match before shorter strings that might also match, regardless of order defined
 * Fix: Honor setting to limit text replacements to just once a post for multibyte strings
+* New: Add support for finding text to replace that may span more than one line or whose internal spaces vary in number and type
 * Change: Update plugin framework to 048
     * 048:
     * When resetting options, delete the option rather than setting it with default values